Nitajiboresha/SimpleStudentMarksCalculator/README.md

 ##  Features:

-    1.Takes input from users of both their subjects and subject marks.
+    1. Takes input from users of both their subjects and subject marks.

-    2.Calculates and prints the total and average of the student's marks.
+    2. Calculates and prints the total and average of the student's marks.

-    3.Checks if the student passed or failed.
+    3. Checks if the student passed or failed.